 - Take a scooter from Red Island Beach to Pantai Mustica, which is 5 minutes away.
 You can also walk along the beach to Pantai Mustica, but you have a lot of walking coming up, so I suggest you opt for the scooter ride instead.

-- If, like me, you choose to walk to Wedi Ireng, park your scooter in the parking lot at Pantai Mustica and walk toward the harbor, cross the stream (yes, the same stream that you may find fishermen taking a dump in!) and head toward the lush forest ahead of you.
+- If, like me, you choose to walk to Wedi Ireng, park your scooter in the parking lot at Pantai Mustica and walk toward the harbor, cross the stream (yes, the same stream that you may find fishermen taking a dump in!).
+Head toward the lush forest ahead of you.

-- There are no clear signs (August 2018) and you may not be sure of where to go.
-To be fair, I thought I was lost the entire journey!
+- There are no clear signs, and you may not be sure of where to go.
+I thought I was lost the entire journey!

 - Among all the shrubs and palm trees, you’ll see a rugged path.
 Just follow that for about 35 minutes.

-Tourism in Java is on the rise, and I thought that the same would apply for Red Island.
+Tourism in Java is on the rise.
+I thought that the same would apply to Red Island.

 When I arrived in Red Island, I was expecting to see tourists sipping on cocktails and surfers taking over the waters.

 But I was pleasantly surprised to find the complete opposite.
 There was not one tourist in sight!

 After walking around the town, we ran into a few other travelers at Mojo Surf Camp, and some Aussies who work at the mine nearby, but that’s about it.